natpuncher/bindlessdi/README.md

 ## Installation

-Find the `manifest.json` file in the Packages folder of your project and add the followng line to dependencies section:
+Find the `manifest.json` file in the Packages folder of your project and add the following line to dependencies section:
 ```json
 {
  "dependencies": {